Mellow Mellow AM Radio: Bubblegum Soul & Ear Friendly Pop

 Flickr

 In the early seventies when he was looking for new directions after his successful years with the Four Seasons, Frankie Valli recorded quite a few tracks, including Thank You for Motown.
 For reasons only svengali Barry Gordy knows, most of the songs were never released and Frankie Valli left the famous music factory soon afterwards.
 A few years later the single The Night, a song from these sessions was successfully picked up by the British northern soul scene.
 Around the same time Frankie Valli's My Eyes Adored You became a big hit in the United States (a song that he had bought back from Motown).
 Motown wanted to earn some money from this sudden and unexpected success and came up with the album Inside You with Frankie Valli's shelved Motown recordings.
-Later in the decade he became a (part-time) member of the (renewed) Four Seasons again and sang on hits like December 1963 and Who Loves You.
+Later in the decade he became a (part-time) member of the reformed Four Seasons again and sang on hits like December 1963 and Who Loves You.

 Tracklist: